Typical Timeline

 Year 1

-• Fall Semester: Mechanics (Phy 420), Mathematical Methods of Physics (Phy 428) and one elective course.
+• Fall Semester: Mechanics (PHY 420), Mathematical Methods of Physics (PHY 428) and one elective course.

-• Spring Semester: Quantum Mechanics I (Phy 369), Electricity and Magnetism I (Phy 421) and Statistical Mechanics (Phy 442).
+• Spring Semester: Quantum Mechanics I (PHY 423), Electricity and Magnetism (PHY 421) and Statistical Mechanics (PHY 442).

 Summer 1

-• Research project (Phy 491) during June-August.
+• Research project (PHY 491) during June-August.

 Year 2

-• Spring Semester: Nuclear and Elementary Particle Physics (Phy 364), breadth and elective courses.
+• Spring Semester: Nuclear and Elementary Particle Physics (PHY 364), breadth and elective courses.
 By this time students are expected to have formally chosen a research advisor, attend group meetings and start research if there is time.

 Summer 2

-• Research project (Phy 492) during June-August
+• Research project (PHY 492) during June-August

 Year 3

 • Take specialized courses, as appropriate, do preliminary research, form a dissertation committee, and put together a research proposal.
-After a presentation of the proposal to the commitee, take the general exam and get admitted to Candidacy.
+After a presentation of the proposal to the committee, take the general exam and get admitted to Candidacy.

 Year 4